 Lucky for us, 1940s retro polka dot dresses are extremely popular with designers and shoppers alike.
-The “Madden” dress at Unique-Vintage.com continues to be a best seller year after year.
+The “Madden” dress at Unique Vintage continues to be a best seller year after year.
 I love the 1940s silhouette of this dress.

 1950s Polka Dot Dresses

 Everything in the 1950s got big!
 Big dresses, big skirts, big accessories, and big personalities.
 Polka dot patterns grew big too.
 Extra large polka dot prints came on dresses and matching accessories and were at once the biggest fashion statement of the decade.
 Everything had polka dots.
-Women of all ages wore them too.
-They were no longer just for the young women’s population.
+Women of all ages wore them, too.
+They were no longer just for the young woman’s wardrobe.

-An explosion of polka dots naturally continued onto sportswear.
-Tops and bottom both featured prints (although not worn at the same time.)
+An explosion of polka dots naturally continued on to sportswear.
+Tops and bottom both featured prints (although they weren’t worn at the same time).
 Crop pants were often rolled so the hem showed a polka dot lining.
 Tops could be all dots or only the cuffs and collars.
 Colored socks, hair scarves, and jewelry came in polka dots too.
 It was a time when polka dots accessorized everything.

 1960s Polka Dot Dresses